GT-RIPL/UNO-IC/README.md

 ## Acknowledgments
 - This work was supported by ONR grant N00014-18-1-2829.
-- This code is built upon the implementation from [Pytorch-semseg](https://github.com/meetshah1995/pytorch-semseg).

 ## Citation
 If you find this repository useful, please cite our paper(s):